baxmittens/OpenGeoSysUncertaintyQuantification.jl/docs/src/index.md

 </p>
 ```

-The second file [`altered_SampleMethodParams.xml`](https://github.com/baxmittens/OpenGeoSysUncertaintyQuantification.jl/blob/main/test/ex1/altered_SampleMethodParams.xml) defines the sample method parameters such as
+The second file [`SampleMethodParams.xml`](https://github.com/baxmittens/OpenGeoSysUncertaintyQuantification.jl/blob/main/test/ex1/altered_SampleMethodParams.xml) defines the sample method parameters such as
 - the number of dimensions `N=2`,
-- the return type `RT="VTUFile"` (see [VTUFileHandler.jl](https://github.com/baxmittens/VTUFileHandler.jl))
+- the return type `RT="XDMFData"` (see [XDMFFileHandler.jl](https://github.com/baxmittens/XDMFFileHandler.jl))
 - the number of initial hierachical level of the sparse grid `init_lvl=4`,
-- the number of maximal hierarchical level of the sparse grid `maxlvl=20`, and,
+- the number of maximal hierarchical level of the sparse grid `maxlvl=12`, and,
-- the minimum hierarchical surplus for the adaptive refinement `tol=0.01`.
+- the minimum hierarchical surplus for the adaptive refinement `tol=0.025`.

 ### Sampling the model